Tolaris/retropie-tools/README.md

 Tools for managing Retropie or game ROMS and disk images.

+# backup-saves.py

+Backs up your save files under RetroPie/roms to a .tar.gz, or restores them.
+Useful when overwriting your RetroPie with a new build.
+You must still copy this file somewhere (not on the Pi itself).

+## Usage

+backup-saves.py -f /tmp/saves.tgz -r /home/pi/RetroPie/roms -v backup
+backup-saves.py -f /tmp/saves.tgz -r /home/pi/RetroPie/roms -v restore

 # rename-roms.py

 A simple script to move your collection of game ROMs and disk images